practal/practal-flyweight/src/kernel/Theory Import.md

-The correctness of theory import can be seen by recognizing that after import, all theorems will be associated with correct and grounded proofs. *Grounded* means here that all proofs have no circles, and all of its leaves are axioms.
+The correctness of theory import can be seen by recognizing that after import, all theorems will be associated with correct and grounded proofs. *Grounded* means here that a proof has no circles, and that all of its leaves are axioms.